 Iberis sempervirens by TANAKA Juuyoh (田中十洋).

 Iberis can grow in either sunny or partially shaded areas of the garden.
 They prefer to grow in a rich soil that has a pH of 6 to 7.5 and good drainage.

-Once growing candytuft and other Iberis species are easy to look after; it is important to keep the soil fairly moist; and trim the plant following flowering to keep up appearances.
+Once growing candytuft and other Iberis species are easy to look after.
+It is important to keep the soil fairly moist.
+Trim the plant following flowering to keep up appearances.